Odinani: Deities

 The Arusi, who are also known as the Arushi, Anusi or Alusi by dialects (see Orisha, the Yoruba cognate), all spring from Ala the Earth goddess and Goddess of Fertility, who embodies the workings of the World.
 They are lesser deities in Odinani, each of whom are responsible for a specific aspect of nature or abstract concept.
 According to Igbo lore, these lesser deities as elements of Chukwu have their own specific purpose.
-They exist only as long their purpose does, thus many Alusi die off save for those who represent universal concepts.
+They exist only as long as their purpose does, thus many Alusi die off save for those who represent universal concepts.
 Some of the more notable male Alusi include: Amadioha the God of Thunder and Lightning, popular among the Southern Igbo; Ikenga the horned god of Fortune and Industry; Agwu the God of Divination and Healing; Njoku Ji the God of Yam, and Ogbunabali the God of Death.
 In southern Igbo dialects especially, ágbàrà is the term for these forces.

 Arusi manifest in natural elements and their shrines are usually found in forests in which they are based around specific trees.
 At shrines, íhú mmúọ́, an object such as a hung piece of cloth or a group of statues, are placed at an Arusi's group of trees to focus worship.
 Deities are described as 'hot' and often capricious so that much of the public approach shrines cautiously and are advised to avoid them at most times; priests are entrusted in the maintenance of most shrines.
 Many of these shrines are by the roadside in rural areas.
 Tender palm fronds symbolize spiritual power and are objects of sacred power.
 Shrines are cordoned off with ọmu to caution the public of the deity's presence.
 Larger clay modelings in honor of an Arusi also exist around forests and rivers.
 Other Arusi figures may be found in and around peoples' homes and the shrines of Dibia.
 Much of these are related to personal chi, cults, and ancestral worship.